GSA/search-gov-agency-collaboration/va/va-notes.md

 * Follow up: Awesome - just to be clear we're asking for one Allow line per folder, this is 79 folders.

+  * The task is in, will let you know when live.
+I just want to make sure that the `Disallow: /` directive won't intefere with indexing pages in `sitemap-dynamic` -- for example, preview.va.gov/health-care/, which becomes www.va.gov/health-care/ on Nov 7.

 Q: Is it possible to add a `<lastmod>` field to the sitemap at preview.va.gov/sitemap-dynamic.xml?

 A: Definitely possible but might be a lift as it's not something we currently track.
 I'll check.